Here's What DC's Reopening Will Look Like | Washingtonian (DC)

 When it will begin: Once we hit 14 continuous days of declined virus transmission.

 What to expect: Hair salons and barbers can begin to reopen with limitations.
-Retail stores can open for curbside pickup and delivery, and restaurants can open for socially-distanced outdoor seating.
+Retail stores can open for curbside pickup and delivery, and restaurants can open for socially distanced outdoor seating.
 Childcare can resume with restrictions, prioritizing the needs of frontline and essential workers.
 Libraries can open for curbside pickup.
-Parks and fields can open for groups of 10 or less.
-Religious organizations can engage in gatherings of 10 or less.
+Parks and fields can open for groups of ten or fewer.
+Religious organizations can engage in gatherings of ten or fewer.
 Working remotely is strongly recommended.
 Travel is discouraged.
-Gatherings of up to 10 people are allowed.
+Gatherings of up to ten people are allowed.
 Masks are required in public.
-6-foot physical distancing will continue.
+Six-foot physical distancing will continue.

 Stage Two

-When it will begin: The District has contained the virus to localized transmission
+When it will begin: The District has contained the virus to localized transmission.

 What to expect: Restaurants can fully open with capacity limitations.
 Summer camps and museums can open with strict restrictions.
-Schools can begin reopening with social distancing restrictions, and should consider implementing an A/B schedule so only half of the students are at school at any given time.
-Playgrounds can be reopened.
-Religious organizations can engage in gatherings of 50 or less.
+Schools can begin reopening with social-distancing restrictions and should consider implementing an A/B schedule so only half of the students are at school at any given time.
+Playgrounds can reopen.
+Religious organizations can engage in gatherings of 50 or fewer.
 Gyms can open with limited access.
 Nonessential shared transit is permitted.
 Working remotely is strongly recommended.
 Travel is discouraged.
 Gatherings of up to 50 people are allowed.
 Masks are required in public.
-6-foot physical distancing will continue.
+Six-foot physical distancing will continue.

 Stage Three

-When it will begin: The spread of the virus has declined to sporadic transmission
+When it will begin: The spread of the virus has declined to sporadic transmission.

 What to expect: Bars and nightclubs can open with limitations.
 Summer camp and museum restrictions can be slightly relaxed.
 Libraries can fully open with restrictions.
 All childcare services can open with restrictions.
 Pools can reopen with restrictions.
 Working remotely is encouraged.
 Travel can resume.
 Gatherings of up to 250 people are allowed.
 Masks are required in public.
-6-foot physical distancing will continue.
+Six-foot physical distancing will continue.

 Stage Four

-When it will begin: An effective vaccine or cure is implemented
+When it will begin: An effective vaccine or cure is implemented.

 What to expect: DC will emerge into a “new normal,” that will closely resemble pre-Covid life.